tnebooks/12th-zoology/content.en/zoology/biodiversity-and-its-conservation/_index.md

 fruit bats of Guam (South East Asia).
 The fruit bats are a delicacy here, and hence their population has dwindled which is not surprising.
 What is surprising is that local fruit production has got affected as it was identified that the bats served as pollinators.
 Hence there is a need for conservation of diversity as that could avert such situations.

-**12.5 Causes of biodiversity loss** The major causes for biodiversity decline are:
+## Causes of biodiversity

+loss The major causes for biodiversity decline are:

 • Habitat loss, fragmentation and destruction (affects about 73% of all species)